DianeDrl/Capstone-Project-1/README.md

 - The file "Capstone Project 1.ipynb" gathers all the code.

 - The file "Capstone Project 1_Presentation is a presentation of the project spread over a few slides.

+Intermediate steps:

+- The file "Capstone Project 1 Project Proposal.pdf" reports the project proposal.

+- The file "Capstone Project 1 Data Wrangling.pdf" describes the data wrangling steps choosen to clean datasets.

+- The file "Capstone Project 1 Data Storytelling.pdf" reports the resulting visualizations and conclusions about the datasets.

+- The file "Capstone Project 1 Exploratory Data Analysis.pdf" reports the steps and findings of the inferential statistical analysis.

+- The file "Capstone Project 1 Milestone Report.pdf" compiles all the previous reports (without the Machine Learning part).